raspberrypilearning/3D-scene/en/step_1.md

 title: What you will learn
 ---

-+ How to explore the potential of Scratch to create a 3D scene
++ How to explore the potential of Scratch to program a 3D scene
-+ How to create an interactive and engaging project
++ How to create plan your time to create an interactive and engaging project
 + How to improve your project using feedback from others

 --- /collapse ---